What is the difference between IPA and Pale Ale?

 What does Pale Ale taste like?

-When you sip an American Pale Ale, you’ll likely encounter hops that are fruity, floral, or resinous (think sappy pine).
+When you sip an American Pale Ale beer, you’ll likely encounter hops that are fruity, floral, or resinous (think sappy pine).
 Toasty malt imparts a hint of sweetness while also defining the beer’s color, which ranges from pale golden to light amber.
 The medium body makes for a certain richness, yet it should finish smooth.

 What does an IPA taste like?